Thane building collapse: Cat survives in the arms of dead owner

-Monday’s building collapse in Thane claimed several lives, but among those who survived is a 2-year-old cat that was discovered in her owner’s arms the next morning; Unfortunately, her owner did not survive
+Monday’s building collapse in Thane claimed several lives, but among those who survived is a 2-yr-old cat that was discovered in her owner’s arms the next morning; Unfortunately, her owner died

 The superstitious may say cats have nine lives, but this old wives’ tale is not what saved a cat that was caught in the building collapse in Thane late on Monday night.